 - Semolina: also known as “rava”, "sooji" or “suji” is a pale-yellow flour, made from “durum” wheat.
 This recipe uses coarse semolina.
 Coarse semolina has a slightly grittier texture compared with fine semolina which is softer.
 Depending on your preference you can use either coarse or fine semolina for this recipe.

-- Turmeric: this gives the dhokla with a yellow colour and distinctive flavour which also enhances the flavour of the other spices in this dish.
+- Turmeric powder: this gives the dhokla with a yellow colour and distinctive flavor.

 - Asafoetida (hing): a spice to enhance the flavor, you just need a pinch.